Fluid Milk Profile

 - Producers, handlers and the public interested in the orderly flow of milk and dairy products from producers to consumers.

 In recent years, producer checkoff-funded Dairy Management Inc. has focused efforts on increasing milk consumption among youth.
 Milk in resealable plastic containers is available at more than 35,000 Wendy’s, McDonald’s, Burger King and Sonic Drive-In restaurants nationwide.
 Milk in resealable containers is also being promoted in school cafeterias and through vending machines.
 More than 6,000 schools now offer single-serve milk in plastic resealable bottles.

-The average number of milk cows on U.S. farms was 9.3 million head.
+The average number of milk cows on U.S. farms was 8.74 million head.
 Production per cow averaged 1,974 pounds per month, 76 pounds above the monthly average the previous year.
 (NASS)